anaismu/anaismu.github.io/README.md

 ## Publications
 ### 2025
-Murat, A. C. & Vogel, C. [In Review Process] When Repetition Signals Engagement.
+Murat, A. C., & Vogel, C. (2025).
+[Online Meeting: When Repetition Signals Engagement]().
+16th IEEE International Conference on Cognitive InfoCommunications (CogInfoCom)

 Currently wrapping up a study investigating gaze behaviour in relation to conversation progression.

 Currently wrapping up a method for automatically assessing the progression of a conversation.

+Currently wrapping up a method for aligning annotations in multimodal datasets.

 ### 2023